lucthev/serialize-element/README.md

 (Based on Mozilla Developer Network’s compatibility tables for [`Object.defineProperty`][prop])

-If you need wider support, versions `1.x.y` (on the `legacy` branch) are still supported; the only difference is the lack of getters and setters, so you’ll have to manually manage the `length` property when you directly update a serialization’s text.
+If you need wider support, v1 of Serialize (`npm install serialize-elem@legacy`) is still supported; the only difference is the lack of getters and setters, so you’ll have to manually manage the `length` property when you directly update a serialization’s text.

 ## License